lfeigen/weblogic-remote-console/documentation/content/en/latest/administration-server/deploying-applications/_index.md

 2. Select the application that you want to remove and click **Delete**.

-## Install a Java EE Library {#GUID-BE65E318-925C-4CEC-9041-76A7214AFA6A}
+## Install a Jakarta EE Library {#GUID-BE65E318-925C-4CEC-9041-76A7214AFA6A}

-A Java EE library can be a standalone EJB or Web application module, multiple EJB or Web application modules packaged in an enterprise application (EAR), or a single plain JAR file that is registered with the Java EE application container upon deployment.
+A Jakarta EE library can be a standalone EJB or Web application module, multiple EJB or Web application modules packaged in an enterprise application \(EAR\), or a single plain JAR file that is registered with the Jakarta EE application container upon deployment.
 After the library has been installed and started, other deployed modules can reference the library.

-Installing a Java EE library means making its physical file or directory known to WebLogic Server.
-A Java EE library can be installed as an archived EAR file or as an exploded directory.
-After you have installed the Java EE library, other deployed modules can start using it.
+Installing a Jakarta EE library means making its physical file or directory known to WebLogic Server.
+A Jakarta EE library can be installed as an archived EAR file or as an exploded directory.
+After you have installed the Jakarta EE library, other deployed modules can start using it.

 1. In the **Edit Tree**, go to **Deployments**, then **Libraries**.

 2. Click **New**.

-3. Enter a name for the Java EE library.
+3. Enter a name for the Jakarta EE library.

-4. Select the servers and clusters to which you want to deploy the Java EE library.
-Make sure to target all of the servers and clusters to which modules or applications that will reference the Java EE library are deployed.
+4. Select the servers and clusters to which you want to deploy the Jakarta EE library.
+Make sure to target all of the servers and clusters to which modules or applications that will reference the Jakarta EE library are deployed.

-5. Make the Java EE library (an archive file or exploded directory) that you want to install known to the Administration Server.
+5. Make the Jakarta EE library \(an archive file or exploded directory\) that you want to install known to the Administration Server.

-    -   Enable **Upload** if the Java EE library is on your file system and you need to upload it to the Administration Server.
+    -   Enable **Upload** if the Jakarta EE library is on your file system and you need to upload it to the Administration Server.
 Then, click **Choose File** to browse to the library's location on your system.
-    -   If the Java EE library is already in the file system of the Administration Server, then disable the **Upload** option and enter the file path to the Java EE library.
+    -   If the Jakarta EE library is already in the file system of the Administration Server, then disable the **Upload** option and enter the file path to the Jakarta EE library.
     If you specify an exploded directory, WebLogic Server installs all components it finds in and below the specified directory.

     {{< alert title="Note" color="primary" >}}

-    You can install only the following types of archive files (or their corresponding exploded directories) as Java EE libraries: EJB JARs, Web application WARs, EAR files that contain EJB JARs or WARs, or plain JAR files that contain compiled classes.
+    You can install only the following types of archive files \(or their corresponding exploded directories\) as Jakarta EE libraries: EJB JARs, Web application WARs, EAR files that contain EJB JARs or WARs, or plain JAR files that contain compiled classes.

     {{< /alert >}}